SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     <-- // (statusCode, statusMessage) : (Int, String) = (404, "Not Found")
     --> println("The status code is \(statusCode)")
     <<< The status code is 404
-    /// this will also print "The status code is 404" --> println("The status message is \(statusMessage)")
+    /// prints "The status code is 404"
+    --> println("The status message is \(statusMessage)")
     <<< The status message is Not Found
-    /// this will also print "The status message is Not Found"
+    /// prints "The status message is Not Found"

 Tuples are particularly useful as the return values of functions.
 A function that tries to retrieve a web page might return this ``(Int, String)`` tuple type